racodond/sonar-css-plugin/README.md

 * @debug directives should not be used in production code
 * @if ... @else if ... constructs should end with @else directives
 * Conditions should not be too complex
+* Custom functions should follow a naming convention
 * Related @if / @else if directives should not have the same condition
 * SCSS variables should follow a naming convention